hughbarney/femto/docs/flisp.md

 buffer.

-fLisp can live with much less object memory, but the “OXO” game requires a lot and <span class="mark">the garbage collector has a bug</span>
+fLisp can live with much less object memory, but the “OXO” game requires a lot and <span class="mark">the garbage collector surfaces a bug</span>
 which makes OXO segfault.

 #### Future Directions

-fLisp could be made completely independent of Femto, thus making the interpreter embeddable in any application.
-The `debug()` function is still borrowed from `main.c` and it has to be devised how to extend the interpreter dynamically; the editor extensions are currently compiled into the interpreter.

 Integer arithmetic would be sufficient for all current purposes and increase portability, speed while reducing size.

-The internally used “Stream” abstraction for reading Lisp input and writing output is incomplete and complicated.
-An alternative would be to use only string input and output.
-File input can be read as a whole into memory and use the string input processing.
-This would also have consequences for the Lisp reader and probably simplify implementation of improved error reporting, a lá line/char offset reporting.
-The downside is, that this would remove support for `stdin`/`stdout` reading/writing.

-Exception handling should be improved by returning differentiated error codes.
-One of the benefits would be the possibility to implement externally an interactive repl with `stdin`/`stdout` streams, by reading and eval'ing until no more “incomplete input” result codes are returned.
+Exception handling returns differentiated error codes.
+One could to implement interactive repl with `stdin`/`stdout` streams, by reading and eval'ing until no more “incomplete input” result codes are returned.